 There has always been an appetite for Inuktitut music in the North.
 When a band travels to a community with a box of CDs, they’ll often sell out before the show even starts.
 And the internet has changed everything.
 Now, with just a cellphone and some bandwidth, anyone can post their music to Facebook or YouTube so it’s immediately available to the world.
 This is true even in Nunavut, with its slow and unreliable connections.
 “It’s just gotten to this point where every day there’s some kid in a different town playing the most beautiful music that no one ever heard,” says Jerry Cans bassist Brendan Doherty.

 The demand for Inuktitut music is growing outside the territory too.
 “We sing in Inuktitut.
 We write songs about where we come from and what things we do up here,” says Nancy Mike.
 (Jerry Cans songs celebrate country food and traditional life; there are also populist tunes that satirize the lives of Government of Nunavut workers and NorthMart ripping people off.)
 “There seems to be a lot of interest not only in Inuktitut music or throatsinging, but Indigenous music in general,” says Mike.
-Her younger sister, Riit, was the first Nunavut performer to ever play BreakOut West in Edmonton, an industry event for concert promoters and show bookers.
+Her cousin, Riit, was the first Nunavut performer to ever play BreakOut West in Edmonton, an industry event for concert promoters and show bookers.
 And the Jerry Cans headlined a concert with Riit and the Trade-Offs in downtown Toronto in August as part of a Massey Hall patio series.
 It was one of the most popular shows of the run.

 But pursuing a career in music is hard under the best of circumstances—and the small population and high travel costs in Nunavut are certainly not ideal.
 That’s what spurred members of the Jerry Cans to start the Aakuluk Music label, and to organize Nunavut Music Week.
 “There’s so much talent in Nunavut that there needs to be this kind of music business infrastructure,” says Mike.